ORNL/CabanaPD/README.md

 ./CabanaPD/build/install/bin/RandomCracks CabanaPD/examples/mechanics/inputs/random_cracks.json
 ```

 The next example is a fragmenting cylinder due to internal pressure [4].
-The example can be run with:
+This problem can either run with PD only or with hybrid PD-DEM contact with:

 ```
 ./CabanaPD/build/install/bin/FragmentingCylinder CabanaPD/examples/mechanics/inputs/fragmenting_cylinder.json